Bronze vs Gold

 6. Gold and Bronze Look the Same

-Most people can't tell the difference between gold and bronze from looking if a piece is well polished and cared for.
+Generally, the difference in gold vs bronze color is not noticeable.
+Most people can't tell the difference between gold and bronze from looking if a piece is polished and cared for.
 The bronze we use mimics the color of 14k gold instead of a yellower finish, and it's beautiful.
+Bronze for jewelry is an excellent way to get the color of gold without the price tag.

 7. Every Metal Oxidizes